 - evidence from a health care practitioner registered in one of the 15 health care professions regulated by a national board (please refer to Part 4.
-Supporting documentation for information on registered health care practitioners), clearly stating that the item/s are required as a likely consequence of thalidomide injuries, and outlining the specifics (e.g. brand, type, style or adaptation required) of the item/s; - documentation that provides details about the item/s being claimed, the associated cost and the payment status; and - information about any reimbursement or subsidy received from Medicare, the PBS, the NDIS and/or other relevant Australian, state or territory government schemes; or private insurance, where appropriate.
+Supporting documentation for information on registered health care practitioners), clearly stating that the item/s are required as a likely consequence of thalidomide injuries, and outlining the specifics (e.g. brand, type, style or adaptation required) of the item/s; - documentation that provides details about the item/s being claimed, the associated cost and the payment status; and information about any reimbursement or subsidy received from Medicare, the PBS, the NDIS and/or other relevant Australian, state or territory government schemes; or private insurance, where appropriate.
+Evidence of a support being declined by NDIS is recommended to assist in processing claims.
 Claims to the EAF for the purchase or adaptation of a general household item are allowable every 5 years - i.e. following approval of an EAF claim for the purchase or adaptation of a specified item (e.g. a washing machine), another EAF claim for the purchase or adaptation of the same type of item can not be made for a 5-year period from the date of approval of the claim.